Books On Books Collection – Karen Kunc

 Italo Calvino (1923-1985), Cuban-Italian writer of fiction, poetry and essays

-Anne B. Spencer (1882-1975), Virginia-based member of the Harlem Renaissance circle, poet, civil rights activist, teacher and librarian
+Anne B. Spencer (1882-1975), Virginia-based member of the Harlem Renaissance circle, poet, civil rights activist, teacher and librarian [added in early 2014]

-Each personal library has a catalogue derived from our librarian’s research and consultation with foundations associated with each of the owners.
+Each personal library has a catalogue derived from our Librarian’s research and consultation with foundations associated with each of the owners.
 Each library has its wish list of works needed to complete the holdings; and a Reference Library Catalogue for background on each of the owners has been added.
 But why these particular personal libraries?
 Was there a rule?

-The library itself has rules (courtesy of our librarian’s fellow artist Larissa Hammond):
+The library itself has rules (courtesy of our Librarian’s fellow artist Larissa Hammond):

 1 The Library is a coordinate geometry that is initiated within and between the booksets.